andreighinea1/BachelorThesis/README.md

 # EEG Emotion Recognition Setup

+This project is the source code for the bachelor thesis titled `EmotionWave: GAN-AUGMENTED CUSTOM DATASET USING EEG HEADSET FOR EMOTION RECOGNITION`.
 This guide will help you set up the environment for EEG Emotion Recognition using Miniconda, FFMPEG, cuDNN, and PyTorch.

 ## Overview

 This project focuses on EEG emotion recognition through advanced machine learning techniques.
 It includes the following capabilities:

 - **Dataset Collection**: Using prepared `.mp4` videos categorized by emotions (negative, neutral, positive).
 - **Model Training and Evaluation**: Includes baseline training on the SEED dataset and custom dataset EmotionWave.